ACTING CHIEF EXECUTIVE OFFICER

 GENERAL MANAGER, Queensland Operations

-He joined TIQ in July 2017, bringing with him over 15 years’ experience in various senior executive roles in the sports management and events industry in both the commercial and government sectors.
-He has a substantial career history spanning consulting, financial control and management, business development and stakeholder engagement and management.
+Richard joined TIQ in July 2017, bringing with him over 15 years’ commercial and government experience in senior executive roles in sports management and events.
+His career has spanned consulting, business development, financial control and management, and stakeholder engagement and management.

 Richard joined the public sector in mid-2005 and since then has had wide experience in Queensland Government operations, including regional services and sport and recreation services at all levels.

 Prior to joining TIQ, he was Deputy Director-General – Sport & Recreation Services with the Department of National Parks, Sport and Racing.

-He holds a Bachelor of Financial Administration, University of New England.
+He holds a Bachelor of Financial Administration from the University of New England.